sylumx/Web-Scraping/README.md

 # Web-Scraping
-Web scraping web table code to csv file
+scraping a EPL table DATA from website to csv file